 In this post, I’ll discuss the most common questions related to the Swedish DNA region on Ancestry.

-Where is the Sweden DNA Ethnicity on Ancestry located?
+Where is the Sweden and Denmark DNA Ethnicity on Ancestry located?

-Naturally, Swedish DNA is most commonly found in Sweden.
-It’s important to note that you can also find substantial percentages of Swedish DNA outside the geographic boundaries of modern-day Sweden.
+Naturally, Swedish and Danish DNA is most commonly found in Sweden and Denmark.
+However, it is important to note that you can also find substantial percentages of Swedish and Danish DNA outside the modern-day geographic boundaries of these countries.

-The image below shows the approximate region (within the black circle) where Swedish DNA is most commonly found.
+The image below shows the approximate region (within the black circle) where people having DNA matching the Sweden and Denmark region is most commonly found.

 Why is there Sweden DNA in other parts of Europe?